Preston Bypass: Upgrades

-An additional third lane was added in each direction in 1966 using the land reserved within the central reservation, without the need to modify existing bridges.
+An additional third lane was added in each direction in 1966 using the land reserved within the central reservation without modifying existing bridges.
 Despite the relative ease in this work, the lack of hard shoulders at the bridges meant the number of available lanes during engineering works was inadequate to cope with the traffic volumes of the time, estimated to have been in the region of 140,000 vehicles daily.
-Construction of the M61 motorway in 1969–1970 to carry Manchester traffic northbound had its northern terminus connect to a new junction on the bypass at Bamber Bridge, requiring the construction of Blacow Bridge to carry the north-bound M61 traffic over the M6.
+Construction of the M61 motorway in 1969–1970 to carry Manchester traffic northbound had its northern terminus connect to a new junction on the bypass at Bamber Bridge, requiring the construction of Blacow Bridge to carry the northbound M61 traffic over the M6.